If you are attending either of these meetings, please come along and say "Hi"... :-)

 * and any other bolts/spacers/etc that you also wish to replace at this time

 We chose the 2004-2005 ZX10R forks for several reasons: they were the same length as the ER forks they were replacing, they used a 20mm spindle and they used 300mm brake discs - meaning that our existing ER6 wheels would fit with only different wheel spacers being required.
 After a revalve and respring by Maxton suspension, along with a full service, the ZX10R forks were ready for action.
-The 2006-2007 ZX10R yokes bolt straight into the ER6 chassis, but prior to fitment our top yoke was milled to remove the ignition key ring and the lower yoke was milled to allow our 'Ram Air' scoop to still get plenty of cool fresh air.
+The modified 2006-2007 ZX10R yokes bolted straight into our ER6 chassis, but prior to fitment our top yoke was milled to remove the ignition key ring and the lower yoke was milled to allow our 'Ram Air' scoop to still get plenty of cool fresh air.

 The Tokico brake calipers found on the 2004-2007 ZX10Rs were well-documented to have plenty of power but lacked in feel - for this reason we decided to opt for the common conversion of fitting 2009< ZX6R/ZX14R Nissin calipers.
 SBS Sintered race pads were chosen as they will work well in both wet and dry conditions.
 2008< Honda Fireblade monoblock calipers were also considered as they are also a straight swap onto these forks, but the Nissin calipers appeared at the right time so we opted for those.